mahebei/349_a1/README.md

 # 349 assignment 1
-Should be able to connect two databases on two db servers, and get all rows from two db servers, then show the result in two tables in the webpage.
+Be able to connect two databases on two db servers, convert given time and time zones based on user input.
+Then get all rows from two db servers, then show the result in two tables in the webpage.

 Tried to set the third vm to a FTP server, but failed.
 So simplified it to two db servers.
-Next step is to modify the php file.
+To be done:
++1/-1 days.
+User preferences.
+Get current real time to set as default time.